Shiver me timbers…. the Predator Plank is here!

 Get ready for a jaw dropping (or should we say snapping) experience; the world’s first Predator Plank has officially opened at Port Douglas Wildlife Habitat!

-Wednesday 19th September saw the very first person brave the plank, as a four metre male Saltie and his four girlfriends swarmed below in the murky waters.
+Wednesday 19th September saw the very first person brave the plank, as a four metre male Saltie and his three girlfriends swarmed below in the murky waters.
 All we can say is… “its time to walk the plank!”

 The world’s first plank walk over crocodile filled waters offers a wildlife experience with an adrenaline-filled edge.
 The slightly shaky plank allows you to get up close and personal with one of nature’s fiercest apex predators.

 Inhabitants include the terrifying 4.2 metre male Babinda, who was found lurking close to a boat ramp at Babinda back in 2004.
-This giant predator has been treated to four girlfriends who share his swampy habitat, which pretty much makes him Port Douglas’s answer to Hugh Hefner!
+This giant predator has been treated to three girlfriends who share his swampy habitat, which pretty much makes him Port Douglas’s answer to Hugh Hefner!

 The Predator Plank Official Opening